dslab-epfl/svshi/svshi/documentation/documentation.md

 First of all, we need a way to pass the state of the installation and the app state as arguments.
 Indeed, we want to define contracts on the states and we want the states to be symbolically represented to explore all cases.
 We define a class `PhysicalState` that holds the state of the installation as abstract values.
 For example, if the physical installation contains a push button, a light, and a temperature sensor, the `PhysicalState` will hold 2 `bool` values (representing the current state of the light and the push button) and 1 `float` value (representing the temperature measured by the temperature sensor).
 This `PhysicalState` is defined as a `dataclass` in Python.
 We do the same for the `AppState` which is a `dataclass` with a finite number of values for each supported basic type.
 We modify the Python code of the `iteration()` and `invariant()` functions using the Python AST module to take an instance of `PhysicalState` and an instance of `AppState` as arguments.
 We also modify the code to pass the `PhysicalState` instance to all functions that act on devices, so that modifying the state of a device changes the instance of `PhysicalState` and getting the state of a device returns the value held by it.

-We then modify `iteration()` to return a `dict` that contains the modified instances of `PhysicalState` and of `AppState` so that contracts can be written about them.
+We then modify `iteration()` to return a `dict` that contains the modified instances of `PhysicalState` and `AppState` so that contracts can be written about them.
 We return a `dict` with, as keys, the strings that contain the respective names of arguments of the `invariant()` functions.
 By doing so, we can call `invariant()` functions more easily with the `fun(**dict_with_named_args)` notation[^25].

 [^25]: https://book.pythontips.com/en/latest/args_and_kwargs.html#usage-of-kwargs

 As explained in the [previous section about CrossHair (Section 4.3.3.2)](#4332-CrossHair), functions passed to it must be _pure_, i.e. have _deterministic_ behaviour and no side effects.
 However, we want applications to be able to use external services.
 We, therefore, decided to ask developers to write all the code that contains external calls in functions whose names are prefixed with `unchecked`.
 These functions must have an explicit return type for the verification to work.
 During the code modification step, we pass to the `iteration()` function one new argument for each of those functions, of the corresponding type (if the return type is not `None`, in which case the call is just replaced by `None` directly).
 In this way, the values returned by those functions are represented by symbolic values during the verification and all cases are explored.
 To aid verification and avoid false negatives, developers can add `contracts` in the form of post-conditions to these `unchecked` functions.
 Developers must however be very careful with these contracts because, if they are not respected at runtime by the external call, errors might occur even though the formal verification passed. `invariant()`functions cannot use `unchecked` functions.

 Now that the `iteration()` function acts on an abstract representation of the states that can be symbolically represented and on `unchecked` functions corresponding arguments, we need to add contracts that CrossHair will verify.
 First, we add as pre-conditions all the invariants of all applications of both sets (to represent that the passed states are valid) and the post-conditions of the `unchecked` functions.
-Then, we add as post-conditions all the invariants of all applications of both sets but called on the return value of the `iteration()` function, to verify that, given a valid state and unchecked functions values, the return state is still valid.
+Then, we add as post-conditions all the invariants of all applications of both sets but called on the return value of the `iteration()` function, to verify that, given a valid state and unchecked functions' return values, the return state is still valid.

 We then call CrossHair to verify contracts for all `iteration()` functions.
 If CrossHair finds a counterexample for at least one of them, we reject the whole set of applications being installed.